 Here’s another book that’s been on my to-read list forever: An American Marriage by Tayari Jones.
-I had a copy on my shelves, but I kept saving it for “the right moment”.
+I had a copy on my shelves for over a year, but I kept saving it for “the right moment”.
 Well, given everything that’s happened in the U.S. over the past couple of months, that moment is now.
 This is the book that Oprah says has “redefined the traditional American love story”.

 An American Marriage is Tayari Jones’s fourth novel, but it’s truly her “break-out” book – the one that brought her international attention and acclaim.
 I love the story of how the idea came to her, which she relates in a letter to the reader in the front of my edition: